 This apprenticeship was developed by an employer group chaired by Zoe Olive, formerly of Roksanda, with the BFC acting as secretariat.
 In January 2019 the apprenticeship was fully approved as the 400th apprenticeship to be published by Government as part of their Trailblazers scheme.
 The BFC is now working with UK Fashion & Textiles, Sector Skills Body for Fashion & Textiles, to work with Training Providers across England who are interested in offering the apprenticeship.
 The BFC will continue our involvement through working with employers to encourage uptake of the apprenticeships, and with the apprentices to provide additional opportunities.

-If you are an employer interested in taking on an apprenticeship, please see our factsheet, available soon.
+If you are an employer interested in taking on an apprenticeship, please see our factsheet that gives advice on finding and employing an apprentice, available here.
 Note that accredited training providers are here to assist employers in all aspects of the process, from finding candidates, to confirming funding (for small businesses there may be funding available from government that covers the costs of training the apprentice), as well as guide employers to administer the training.
-Therefore we reccommend employers start by finding a training provider.
+Therefore we recommend employers start by finding a training provider.
 Further information for employers can be found here.

 If you are interested in becoming a Fashion Studio Assistant apprentice, please click here for further information of the job roles open.